 As travel slowly begins to open up, eager travelers can use this time to prepare for future vacations.
 Renewing passports, staying up-to-date on travel regulations and speaking with a trusted travel advisor are things we may have already thought of but there’s another way for travelers to start prepping.

 While passenger counts for airlines continue to climb, it may be time for you to consider TSA PreCheck and Global Entry.
+Here are the steps to enroll, what you’ll need, and TSA PreCheck benefits.

 Expedited Security Line

+Do I need TSA PreCheck?
+No, but it certainly adds a new level of convenience to your airport experience!
 To create convenience for already screened travelers, TSA PreCheck assists in a much faster process, allowing you to skip lengthy security lines and enjoy stress-free travel.

 The expedited services will help you avoid the increase in wait times that will inevitably come with the rebound of travel.
 Once the general consensus feels it’s safe to travel, everyone will be doing so.
 In a February article, the TSA made the statement that it intended to hire and train 6,000 new TSA agents to accommodate the projected increase in travelers.